List of Miami-Dade Transit metro stations

 The initial 21 mi Metrorail line opened in three segments.
 Service began on May 20, 1984, with the opening of the first 11 mi segment, featuring 10 stations from Dadeland South station in Kendall to Historic Overtown/Lyric Theatre station in the Overtown neighborhood of Miami.
-On December 17, 1984, the second segment opened, expanding service to the northwest with the opening of five new stations through Earlington Heights station.
+On December 17, 1984, the second segment opened, expanding service to the northwest with the opening of five stations through Earlington Heights station.
 The third segment opened on May 19, 1985, providing service past Earlington Heights station, with an additional five stations opened through Okeechobee station in Hialeah.

 Since the opening of the initial line, one infill station and two extensions have been added to the Metrorail.
-Tri-Rail station was opened in 1989, providing a connection to the new Tri-Rail commuter rail service.
+Tri-Rail station was opened in 1989, providing a connection to the Tri-Rail commuter rail service.
 The line was extended 1.4 mi in 2003, with a new northern terminus at Palmetto station in Hialeah.
 The 2.4 mi AirportLink branch and Miami International Airport (MIA) station opened in 2012, and became the second station to connect with Tri-Rail.
-The new branch split the Metrorail system into two lines: the existing service from Palmetto to Dadeland South was designated as the Green Line, and the new service from MIA to Dadeland South was designated as the Orange Line.
+The branch split the Metrorail system into two lines: the existing service from Palmetto to Dadeland South was designated as the Green Line, and the new service from MIA to Dadeland South was designated as the Orange Line.

 Metromover service began on April 17, 1986, with the opening of the initial 1.9 mi loop through the Miami Central Business District.
 On May 26, 1994, service expanded with the opening of the 1.4 mi Omni Loop and 1.1 mi Brickell Loop branches into the Arts & Entertainment District and Brickell districts, respectively.
 Bicentennial Park station on the Omni Loop closed in 1996 due to low ridership; it was renovated and reopened in 2013 as Museum Park station.
 MiamiCentral station opened in 2018, serving Brightline inter-city rail service; the station connects with Metrorail and Metromover via Historic Overtown/Lyric Theatre station and Wilkie D. Ferguson Jr. station, respectively.